openthread/ot-docs/site/en/guides/border-router/build.md

 `OTBR_AGENT_OPTS="-I wpan0 -B {OTBR_INFRA_IF_NAME} spinel+hdlc+uart:{///dev/ttyACM0}
 trel://{OTBR_INFRA_IF_NAME}"`

+Not all devices attach with the same serial port name.
+The most common port names are `ttyACM*` and `ttyUSB*`.
+Refer to the documentation for your device to determine the expected serial port name.

-If your RCP port is different, you'll need to update the file.
+If required, update the `otbr-agent` configuration file.
 For example, for a Wi-Fi interface and a serial port name of `ttyUSB0`:

 ```
 OTBR_AGENT_OPTS="-I wpan0 -B wlan0 spinel+hdlc+uart:{///dev/ttyUSB0} trel://wlan0"